stupidmankind/BYpassDoc/docs/source/commands/puppeteerbrowsergettextfromattribute.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected web browser.

 **Frame**
-	Specify Frame Name.
+	Specify frame name.

 **XPATH**
 	Specify which XPATH to look at.

 **Attribute**
-	Specify which Attribute to get. e.g. to get value '5' from <div class='cell fixed highlighted' data-value='5', this Attribute should be set to 'data-value'
+	Specify which Attribute to get, e.g., to get value '5' from <div class='cell fixed highlighted' data-value='5', this Attribute should be set to 'data-value'.

 **Output Text**
 	Specify output variable name.